FredGarcia/PoolQuerieService/README.md

 # TypeScriptProjects
-Typescript and Node for microservices
+Typescript with Node for microservices